ticklepoke/citi-team-18/README.md

 ![Continuous Integration and Development](./CICD.png)

-With the advent of DevOps (Continuous Integration and Development) and Cloud Services, we have found that a lot of security can be focused on not only the **human** side.
+With the advent of DevOps (Continuous Integration and Development) and Cloud Services, we have found that a lot of security can be focused on the **developer** side.
 Ez-Transfer is a web centric solution for money transfer that focuses on security and seamless user experience.
 Targets the following **OWASP** security risks:

 1. SQL injection